-Because of the interest in the local community and the potential risk for a temporary loss of water supply to the public, the Draft EA will be released to the public for a 30-day comment period.
-The Draft EA will be posted on the TVA website and notices of its availability and requests for comments will be sent to government agencies, organizations, and interested individuals.
-TVA will also announce its availability and request comments in a press release and via local media.
+Because of the interest in the local community and the potential risk for a temporary loss of water supply to the public, the Draft EA was released to the public for a 30-day comment period.
+The Draft EA was posted on the TVA website and notices of its availability and requests for comments were sent to government agencies, organizations, and interested individuals.
+TVA also announced its availability and request comments in a press release and via local media.